 Here's my final thoughts on this type of sneaker tech.
 I'm all for features that correct your body's natural imbalances.
 (But I think custom orthotics do the same job.
 And last longer.)
 What I can't recommend is spending hundreds of dollars on these features if your body doesn't need them.
 Which is why my sneaker fit guide is all about your own feet.
 And making them the happiest they can be.

-Finding the Perfect Sneaker for You
+Sneaker Fit Guide: Get the Perfect Running Shoe for You

-3. Of course, all of these recommendations for shoe selection must come second to a proper fit for your specific foot shape.
-Before purchasing a pair of running shoes, have your foot measured and make sure to run in the shoes—they should feel good right away, without a period of “breaking in.”
-And if you feel pain when you run in any of the shoes you select, be sure to visit your podiatrist immediately so that you don’t exacerbate a relatively minor injury.
+3. Find the proper fit for your specific foot shape.
+Before buying running shoes, have your foot measured by a pro.
+Also, make sure to run in the shoes—they should feel good right away, without a period of “breaking in.”
+Because the best shoes for you are the ones you feel great in!